Battle – St Mary

-(image) The five-bay arcades show the nave was started about 1200 and there may not have been a predecessor, in view of the long time it normally took to build an entire new church.
-The chamfers on the pointed heads are slight and the piers are alternately round and square _ the arcades are not symmetrical, with round piers opposite square ones.
+The five-bay arcades show the nave was started about 1200 and there may not have been a predecessor, in view of the long time it normally took to build an entire new church.
+The chamfers on the pointed heads are slight and the piers are alternately round and square; the arcades are not symmetrical, with round piers opposite square ones.
 The capitals have varied foliage carving, except the moulded ones on both westernmost piers and the south west respond, which also have higher bases.
-They show that, as was usual, the western bay was built last.
+They show that, as was usual, the western bay was last to be built.
 The work is related to the arcade of similar date at Herstmonceux and may have its origin in the abbey.
 The eastern end was affected by the C19 rebuilding of the chancel arch.
 This is like the arcades and, though wider than before (see below), may incorporate early C13 stones.
 The original head had alternating light and dark stones (SAC 84 (1944-45) p117), a characteristic of around 1200.

 The smaller south chapel, also C15, has a plain parapet and panelled tracery.
-If the tower stood here until the present west one was built, the chapel may date from after its removal.
+If the tower stood here until one was built at the west end, the chapel may date from after its removal.
 A smaller pointed arch with semi-octagonal responds was inserted in the C12 one to the chancel.
 A double-chamfered half-arch into the south aisle is angled to support the east wall of the nave.
 Its outer respond has a semi-octagonal shaft.
 Of the niches in the south and east walls, those by the east window, though damaged, have vaulted heads.
-The presumed lancets of the main east window were replaced by five lights of panelled tracery, as Quartermain ((E) p50) shows.
+The main east window, which may be presumed to have consisted of a group of at least three probably stepped lancets, was replaced by five lights of panelled tracery, as Quartermain ((E) p50) shows.
 The adjacent pinnacles, probably C13 in origin, seem to have been altered, though C19 changes make certainty impossible.

 The only obvious later change since the Sharpe Collection drawing of c1797 is the south porch roof.
 Galleries appear to have been limited to a west one of 1666 (3 p36) and there were new pews in 1839 (ICBS) and a restoration in 1845-46 (Eccl Feb 1846 p83), when the wall-paintings (see below) were found.
 W Butterfield in 1867-69 restored the whole church except the tower (B 27 p572).
-He replaced most external stonework, with little change except at the east end, where the C15 window gave way to three stepped lancets in a single shafted rere-arch.
-He may also have altered the pinnacles to give them what he considered a more C13 form.
+He replaced most external stonework, with little change except at the east end, where the C15 window gave way to three stepped lancets in a single shafted rere-arch, an arrangement he would have considered more in keeping with the C13 work.
+For the same reason, he may also have altered the pinnacles.
 All the roofs are his except for the nave, though the iron ties of this are his work.
-Probably for structural reasons he rebuilt the chancel arch, which is now wider than its predecessor, though on similar lines.
-The picture of c1845 (in 2) shows its predecessor in the centre and also distinctly lower.
+Probably for structural reasons he rebuilt the chancel arch, which is wider than its predecessor, though on similar lines.
+The picture of c1845 (in 2) shows its predecessor in the centre and it was also distinctly lower.
 This is due to the south side of the chancel not being in line with the south arcade of the nave, probably because of the putative tower in the southwest angle of the chancel.

 There was further work at one or more later dates.
-Not only has the tower been restored, but the shafted rere-arch of Butterfields east window is apparently not to his plan (SAC 84 ibid).
+Not only has the tower been restored, but the shafted rere-arch of Butterfield’s east window is said not to have been to his plan (SAC 84 ibid).
 In the early C20 a vestry was added to the north aisle, concealing a C15 doorway.
 It is in a pleasingly rustic brick style with Horsham slabs on the roof.
-The only architect recorded in connection with the church at this period is P A Robson, who is said to have done unspecified work before 1914 (WWA 1914).
-It seems likely that this was the new vestry.
-In 2011-12 it was extended to the east to a design by J D Clarke and Partners and in 2011 the tower was repaired (vidi).
+The only architect recorded in connection with the church at this period is P A Robson, who undertook unspecified work before 1914 (WWA 1914).
+It is likely that this was the new vestry, which in 2011-12 it was extended to the east to a design by J D Clarke and Partners; also in 2011 the tower was repaired (vidi).